DEsalasL/lopit_analyst/README.md

+# Lopit analyst
-Lopit analyst is a program designed to analyse TMT labeled proteomics data that have been pre-processed with Proteome Discoverer 3.1+ (Thermo Scientific)
+it is a program designed to analyse TMT labeled proteomics data that have been pre-processed with Proteome Discoverer 3.1+ (Thermo Scientific)

-Installation
+# Installation
 CUDA/GPU requirements:
 •	Cuda 12+
 •	NVIDIA driver 450.80.02+